minliang1002/EnergyGPT/README.md

 # EnergyGPT

-This repository contains the official implementation of "EnergyGPT: Large Language Models for Energy Load Forecasting".
+This repository contains the implementation of "EnergyGPT: Fine-tuning Large Language Model for Multi-energy Load Forecasting".

 ## Data Description